MS Physics

 Physikalisches Institut, Theoretische Physik I, Univ. of Bayreuth, Germany

-FLIR Infrared Camera Systems, Portland, OR
+FLIR Infrared Camera Systems, Portland, OR.
+See his LinkedIn profile.

 1991